tim-kos/so-zetta-slow/_posts/2012-09-30-how-jekyll-works.md

 Just add the page to the site.pages array before returning.
 To understand what I'm saying, take a look at the plugin (after all this code archeology, it's amazing how simple it turned out to be).
 The current code for the generator [can be found in this gist](https://gist.github.com/3816637).

-I'll write a `How Jekyll works?` page for the wiki in Jekyll's repository tomorrow. :)
+I wrote a [How Jekyll works?](https://github.com/mojombo/jekyll/wiki/How-Jekyll-works) page for the wiki in Jekyll's repository to help others interested in this.

 # Sources